Introduction to Business Forecasting

 Preparing the Sales Forecast

 You will need to get up and running with this.
 Businesses that are already existing will need to look at the sales figures of the preceding year and accordingly punch in the numbers.
-Based on analysis of the market and how the demand is proceeding, business forecasting methods can be meted out for the coming year, and based on past trends you can determine whether sales will be increasing or decreasing or locked on to the same.
+Based on analysis of the market and how the demand is proceeding, this method can be meted out for the coming year, and based on past trends you can determine whether sales will be increasing or decreasing or locked on to the same.

-New start-ups can look at competition or the can take into account all that can bring about cash outflows.
-This way since you know your expenses, you can estimate as to how much money needs to be coming in.
+New start-ups can look at a competition or can take into account all that can bring about cash outflows.
+This way since you know your expenses, you can estimate how much money needs to be coming in.
 Thus, you can set sales targets and categorize and study them so as to avoid overly optimistic forecasts.

 Preparing detail sheets on any other estimated cash inflows